Understanding the Approach

 A form of depth therapy that goes beyond symptoms to understand why you're stuck

-Psychodynamic therapy is a form of depth therapy that explores how unconscious patterns from your past shape your present relationships, emotions, and behaviour.
+Psychodynamic therapy is a form of depth therapy that explores how unconscious patterns from your past may shape your present relationships, emotions, and behaviour.

 Rather than teaching coping strategies or challenging negative thoughts, it seeks to understand why you're stuck.
-It examines the childhood experiences, family dynamics, and defensive strategies that continue to influence your life without your awareness.
+It examines the childhood experiences, family dynamics, and defensive strategies that may continue to influence your life without your awareness.

 The premise is simple: most of what drives your behaviour happens outside conscious awareness.
 The patterns that keep you stuck aren't thinking errors to be corrected - they're survival strategies that made sense once but may not serve you now.